YounGoat/ecmascript.dafo/README.md

 ##  Why *dafo*

-There have been lots of packages helping to format date / datetime.
+There have been lots of packages helping to format date or datetime.
 Generally, a format string is required to indicate what kind of date string you want, e.g. *YY* in __moment__ means *2 digit year*.
 The formats used in those packages are similiar, but more or less different from each other.
 It is really confusing!
 For those who are familiar with syntax used in `date()` in PHP or `DATE_FORMAT()` in MySQL, it is wasting time to learn another one.

 I am tired of inventing something new but useless.
 What uou will not meet with in __dafo__ is NOT a new *general* format, but something you have been familiar with.